 Heather also has experience with all stages of the commercialisation process from the establishment of start-up ventures through to FDA regulatory approval.
 In 2008 Heather was Monash MBA graduate of the year.

-Sharon works as a Project Officer within the Industry Engagement and Commercialisation group of Monash University providing project and executive support to the Director of Industry Engagement, Dr Heather St John.
+Melinda works as a Project Officer within the Industry Engagement and Commercialisation group of Monash University providing project support to the Director of Industry Engagement, Dr Heather St John.
+Prior to this, Melinda worked as Senior Project Officer in the School of Psychology and Psychiatry at Monash, Clayton.

-In her role she assists Monash Researchers and Business Development Managers through the coordination of cross faculty proposal submissions and ARC Linkage Grant Scheme applications.
+In her role with IE&C, Melinda assists Monash Researchers and Business Development Managers through the coordination of cross faculty proposal submissions and ARC Linkage Grant Scheme applications.
 She also reports on research opportunities for the university.

 Alastair Hick is Director Commercialisation in the Industry Engagement and Commercialisation group at Monash University.
 Following ten years as a research scientist in the UK he has spent ten years involved in commercialisation of technologies from Universities and Research Institutes around the world.